clearlinux/clear-linux-documentation/source/clear-linux/tutorials/docker/docker.rst

       sudo docker rm test-nginx

 Congratulations!
-At this point, you have successfully pulled a nginx container image from `Docker Hub`_ and ran an example container.
+At this point, you have successfully pulled a nginx container image from `Docker Hub`_ and have run an example container.

 Creating a Docker swarm cluster
 *******************************

-Clusters of Docker hosts are referred to as swarms.
+Clusters of Docker hosts are referred to as *swarms*.

 The process in this tutorial can be repeated to install Docker on multiple Clear Linux hosts with the intent to form a Docker swarm cluster.